 ● Balanced source of essential amino acids & peptides

-● Excellent source of cystine for maximum Glutathione production
+● Excellent source of cysteine for maximum Glutathione production

 ● High concentration of BCAA's (branched-chain amino acids)